flashmt/vnoiwebsite/documents/how_to_test.md

 Methods that can be shared between different tests should be placed in tests/features/general_steps.py.

+# How to write code that is testable:

+- When writing test, most of the time, you will need to find an element on page (button, text...).
+The most reliable way to do this is to find the elements using ID.

+--> When writing frontend code, it is recommended that everything should have an ID.

+- When writing tests, if you find that some elements do not have ID, please add IDs to those elements.

 Useful resources:
 - [Splinter documentation](https://splinter.readthedocs.org/en/latest/#features) contains how to find elements on page, how to interact with elements & forms, how to verify presence of text...